-- Display the Discoverer Viewer connections page (for more information, see "How to display the Discoverer Viewer connections page". - Select the Update icon next to the connection for which you want to change the password. - 3.
+- Display the Discoverer Viewer connections page (for more information, see "How to display the Discoverer Viewer connections page". - 2.
+Select the Update icon next to the connection for which you want to change the password. - 3.
 Click Change Database Password. - 4.
-In the Password field, enter the current database password for the current user - 5.
-In the New Password field, enter a new database password for the current user name. - 6.
-In the Verify Password field, re-enter the new database password for the current user name. - 7.
-Click Finish.
+In the Password field, enter the current database password for the current username. - 5.
+In the New Password field, enter a new database password for the current username.